 Our Research

-The hand hygiene at work research project is a collaboration between researchers from the Information School at the University of Sheffield, researchers from the School of Design at the University of Leeds and Savortex developers of smart hand hygiene products.
-The guidelines on this website stem from two research projects (1) the development and evaluation of a smart sanitiser for use in an office environment (2) mobile workers’ hand hygiene.
+The guidelines on this website stem from two research projects (1) mobile workers’ hand hygiene (2) the development and evaluation of a smart sanitiser for use in an office environment.
 The website was funded with an ESRC Impact Accelerator Account.

 The development and evaluation of a smart sanitiser for use in an office environment